-It’s important to note that all plant foods have protein, even unlikely foods like oranges (almost 1 gram/orange) and kale (almost 3 grams/cup, chopped).
+It’s important to note that ALL plant-based foods have protein, even unlikely foods like oranges (almost 1 gram/orange) and kale (almost 3 grams/cup, chopped).
 So rather than detailing every single plant food on the planet, we’re going to cover traditionally dense protein sources like nuts, seeds, beans, lentils, grains, tofu/tempeh, and the like.

-Just take a peek at this incredible graphic from Miki at Simple Happy Kitchen: so many plant proteins!
-This post is built to be the definitive guide to vegan protein options!
+This post is built to be the definitive guide to plant-based protein options!

-For each, I’ve shared nutritional information from the USDA and corroborated that with product manufacturers.
-In each section, there are tips to adding these options to your diet in easy, practical ways with healthful recipes.
+For each, I’ve shared nutritional information from the USDA (United States Department of Agriculture) and corroborated that with product manufacturers.
+In each section, there are tips to adding these options into your diet in easy, practical ways with healthful recipes.

 Let’s dive in!